joy-neo4j/neo4j-databricks-azure-pipeline/docs/CONFIGURATION.md

 ```

 ### Cost Optimization
-- Use auto-pause in non-prod
+- Use auto-pause where appropriate
-- Right-size clusters per environment
+- Right-size clusters
 - Use spot instances where applicable
 - Review costs monthly using Azure Cost Management